BigPolarBear1/factorization_v3/README.md

 Ah man, today is not a good day.
 I feel like I'm about to have a nervous breakdown again.
 Just this shit man.
 I can't cope with this non-stop hypervigilance all the time anymore.
 The city where I live, its not a gay/queer friendly place.
 There is a lot of very religious people here.
 They do not want to see a trans person with a rainbow flag on their running kit running outside all the time in their neighbourhood.
 I know how it is.
 And I want those people to provoke me, to give me an excuse.
 I want to events from the US to happen again.
 And I don't want to turn my back again when it happens.
 I don't care if someone dies.

-fuck it, gonna use some 0days to hack belgium. have a bunch on an encrypted external ssd that i never disclosed. fuck the belgium military, going to hack those pussies. fucking losers. bash your fucking heads in pieces of shit.